cdt-data-science/cluster-scripts/experiments/README.md

 Slurm is used where you have a 'cluster' of machines but you, the user, don't want to worry about which machine to run your code on.
-Each 'node' in the cluster (or at least 'partition' of the cluster) should be more or less identical such that the user can just request that a bunch of commands is executed and slurm handles the distribution of work.
+Each 'node' in the cluster (or at least 'partition' of the cluster'sa nodes) should be more or less identical such that the user can just request that a bunch of commands is executed and slurm handles the distribution of work.

 ### sbatch